 Home teams will usually get more of an edge over road teams, but that isn’t always the case.
 After looking over all of the data, oddsmakers will assign percentages of victory that will get close to 100 percent.
 After figuring out those numbers, oddsmakers will then begin skewing the numbers to increase the chances that they make a profit.
 Each type of bet will have different ways to skew the numbers.
-The oddsmakers are hoping that the final odds will encourage bettors to lay money down in a way that is profitable to them.
+The oddsmakers are hoping that the final odds will encourage bettors to lay money down in a way that is profitable for them.

-With these kinds of odds, a bettor can quickly see what their total return would be if they win a bet, rather than displaying the potential profit.
+With these kinds of odds, a bettor can quickly see what their total return will be if they win a bet, rather than displaying the potential profit.
 Let’s use a decimal odd of 5.00 to further explain this point.
-A $100 successful bet with 5.00 odds would bring a total return of $500 dollars.
-The lower the decimal odd is, the higher the probability that outcome is likely to occur.
+A € 100 successful bet with 5.00 odds would bring a total return of € 500 – it’s as simple as that.
+The lower the decimal odd, the higher the outcome is likely to occur.

 Fractional odds are also known as traditional odds and are popular in Britain and Ireland.
-Most of the major sportsbooks that you will find online will use fractional odds, and they are the preferred choice among bookies and bettors alike.
-They are usually written using a slash between the two numbers, such as 10/1.
-The first number listed is the amount that you would win in relation to the other number in these odds.
-So using the number above, a $100 bet would win $1,000 if it was successful.
+Most of the online bookmakers use fractional odds.
+They are usually written using a slash between two numbers, such as 10/1.
+The first number is the amount that you would win in relation to the other number in these odds.
+So using the odds above, a € 100 bet would win € 1,000 if it was successful.

 In order to figure out how much you will win, you have to calculate how much money you have at stake and add it to the potential profit of a successful bet.
 It is much harder to quickly determine who the favourite is using fractional odds, especially if there is a long list of teams.
 Usually, bookmakers list them in order with the favourites at the top.